Spread Betting Guide For Beginners [2025 Tips + Strategies]

 Bet duration in spread betting refers to the timeframe for which a spread bet remains open and active.

-These overnight fees can be expensive, so some brokers offer monthly spread bets with wider spreads but lower (or no) rollover fees, making them a better choice if your prediction is over a longer period.
+These overnight fees can be expensive.
+As an alternative, some brokers offer monthly spread bets with wider spreads but lower (or no) rollover fees.
+In our experience, this is a better choice if your prediction runs for a longer period.

 How Does Going Short and Long Differ?

 This flexibility is particularly advantageous for short-term traders, enabling them to capitalise on daily market volatility by taking both long and short positions throughout the day.
-Additionally, in some cases you can go long and short, a strategy commonly known as hedging.
+Additionally, you can choose to go long and short on different instruments at the same time – a strategy commonly known as hedging.

 What Are The Margin Requirements?